-A more interesting way to look at this is that losing weight and reducing debt both take a long time, but your progress with both are actually (usually) quite different.
+A more interesting way to look at this is that losing weight and reducing debt both take a long time.
+However, your progress with both are actually (usually) quite different.

 If you try to lose weight and find a successful way to do it (via exercise, diet or a combination of those), typically you lose weight quicker at the start of the process than you do as you approach your ideal (or goal) weight.
 If you are trying to lose a lot of weight this is actually even more obvious, but this is what I have seen when I have lost weight as well.

-With Debt Reduction, getting instant gratification is a lot harder to do, assuming that you are attempting to pay down debt because you are close to living “pay cheque to pay cheque”, so finding that extra cash to pay it down is a lot harder to find.
-At the start of your debt reduction plan, your debt will not be dropping quickly, however, if you persevere and remain constant with the money you are paying your debts down with (if not increasing it a little), you will actually start paying down debt at a much faster rate.
-This portion of most reduction schemes must be one of the reasons abandon their debt pay down plans (i.e. no real quick fix or quick gratification either).
+With Debt Reduction, getting instant gratification is a lot harder to do.
+If you are attempting to pay down debt and you are close to living “pay cheque to pay cheque”, finding that extra cash to pay it down is a lot harder.
+At the start of your debt reduction plan, your debt will not be dropping quickly.
+However, if you persevere and remain constant with the money you are paying your debts down with (if not increasing it a little), you will actually start paying down debt at a much faster rate.
+This portion of most reduction schemes must be one of the reasons folks abandon their debt pay down plans.
+The frustration with why it is taking so long.

 I still think losing weight and Debt reduction are both really hard to do.
 I am saying that if you are trying to reduce your debt, keep in mind that at the start of your process you may get frustrated, but if you stay with it things should get better quickly.
 There is a reason it is taking so long.